-In preparation for a July 18, 2000, Working Group meeting, on July 11, 2000, Working Group meeting, on July 11, 2000, Working Croup meeting, and asked him to propose changes to the USAFA policy (USAFAI 51-201), using specific proposed changes ". . . so we will have commonality of language and perhaps can merge to an actual compromise change, not just a concept."
-The e-mail indicated that what requested the same input from the USAFA Staff Judge Advocate WORKING.
-In response, the USAFA Staff Judge Advocate prepared a July 13, 2000, memorandum and the AFOSI Staff Judge Advocate prepared a July 14, 2000, memorandum.
+In preparation for a July 18, 2000, Working Group meeting, on July 11, 2000, e-mailed the AFOSI and asked him to propose changes to the USAFA policy (USAFAI 51-201), using specific proposed changes ". . . so we will have commonality of language and perhaps can merge to an actual compromise change, not just a concept."
+The e-mail indicated that had requested the same input from the USAFA Staff Judge Advocate had response, the USAFA Staff Judge Advocate prepared a July 13, 2000, memorandum and the AFOSI Staff Judge Advocate prepared a July 14, 2000, memorandum.

-The AFOSI memorandum provided "... it remains the position of AFOSI that AFOSI must be notified of all such sexual assaults for possible investigation by
+The AFOSI memorandum provided "... it remains the position of AFOSI that AFOSI must be notified of all such sexual assaults for possible investigation by h6

-95 January 2000-May 2001 Working Group e-mails.
+January 2000-May 2001 Working Group e-mails.

 AFOSI as is required by current Air Force policy in AFPD 71-7 [sic] and AFI 51-201.
 For discussion purposes, however, we offer the following draft modifications to USAFAI 51-201 as possible solutions to the issues raised by the Academy's current policy."
-(Bolding added for emphasis) In essential part, AFOSI then proposed "... using the same basic framework of sexual assault reporting as is found in the Academy instruction" to "... allow for all the initial victim support services to engage and continue...."
+(Bolding added for emphasis) In essential part, AFOSI then proposed "... using the same basic framework of sexual assault reporting as is found in the Academy instruction ..." to "... allow for all the initial victim support services to engage and continue..."
 The AFOSI proposal continued: